-The Group uses derivative financial instruments, such as forward currency contracts, to hedge its foreign currency risk.
+The Group uses derivative financial instruments, such as forward currency contracts, to hedge its foreign currency risk and interest rate risk, respectively.
 Such derivative financial instruments are initially recognised at fair value on the date on which a derivative contract is entered into and are subsequently remeasured at fair value.
 Derivatives are carried as assets when the fair value is positive and as liabilities when the fair value is negative.

-Any gains and losses arising from changes in fair value of derivatives are taken directly to the statement of profit or loss except for the effective portion of cash flow hedges, which is recognised in other comprehensive income and later reclassified to profit or loss when the hedged item affects profit or loss.
+Any gains and losses arising from changes in fair value of derivatives are taken directly to the consolidated statement of profit or loss and other comprehensive income, except for the effective portion of cash flow hedges, which is recognised in other comprehensive income and later reclassified to profit or loss when the hedged item affects profit or loss.